VET Tv: Programming

 In June 2018, VICE investigated VET Tv's mission and audience with interviews of actual veterans as well as a documentary.

 During the COVID pandemic there was a 20% increase in veteran suicides.
 O'Malley discussed in a television interview with KSNV Las Vegas how VET Tv aims to connect with veterans to reduce the effects of isolation due to the pandemic.

 VET Tv has also used its programming to point out flaws in the military.
 In June 2021, V for Valor debuted, a satire which criticizes the military's broken award system.

 Filmography

-List of VET Tv's original television series and episodes:
+List of VET Tv's original television series: